Almost Royal

-Almost Royal is a faux-reality television series on the BBC America network.
-It is their first original comedy series.
+Almost Royal is a British-American faux-reality television comedy series on the BBC America network.
+It is their first original first-run comedy series.
 It follows the lives of two clueless British aristocrat siblings—Georgie and Poppy Carlton—visiting the United States for the first time.
 The series stars Ed Gamble and Amy Hoggart as Georgie and Poppy, respectively.
 It is produced by Burning Bright Productions and premiered on June 21, 2014.
 Although Georgie and Poppy are both portrayed by actors, the Americans with whom they interact are not aware of this.
 On December 4, 2014, the show was renewed for an eight-episode second season, which started airing on January 18, 2016.

 Plot

 The series begins after Georgie and Poppy's father suffers a fatal accident.
 His dying wish was for his children to travel to the United States, a country he loved.
 Thus, Georgie and Poppy travel across the Atlantic, first to Los Angeles, then to Boston, and other well-known American cities.
 Georgie hopes to become more manly from learning about the United States, while Poppy hopes to procure a job that does not require very much work, such as acting.
 Georgie and Poppy often try out new things they deem "American" such as shooting guns, meeting a barista, making a Twitter account, and working at a car repair shop.
 Usually, Poppy takes the spotlight even in areas she is bad at, and Georgie compliments Poppy no matter her skill level.
 In the introduction to every episode their ranking in line to inherit the throne changes, always 50 or more places away.